GiovanniSalmeri/yellow-disqus/README.md

 ## Acknowledgements

+This extension was previously maintained by Datenstrom.
+Thank you for the good work.
 This extension uses [Disqus](https://disqus.com).
 Thank you for the free service.

 ## Developer